Lois Comes Out of Her Shell

-"Lois Comes Out of Her Shell" is the sixth episode of the eleventh season and the 194th episode overall of the animated comedy series Family Guy.
+"Lois Comes Out of Her Shell" is the seventh episode of the eleventh season and the 195th episode overall of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on November 25, 2012.
 It was written by Danny Smith and directed by Joe Vaux.
 In the episode, Lois has a midlife crisis leaving Peter desperately trying to keep up with her.
 Meanwhile, Stewie adopts a turtle from the park, but the turtle is determined to kill Stewie.

 Plot

-Lois is not looking forward to her 43rd birthday due to age-insecurity, but Brian suggests throwing her a surprise party.
-After Peter reads a poem that lowers Lois' spirits even further, she starts to suffer a midlife crisis and decides to turn her life around by adopting a different, younger lifestyle with longer hair after a makeover and shopping trip.
-Lois' lifestyle causes conflict within Peter, who is not sure about the changes but certainly likes most of Lois' new persona.
-But her new lifestyle soon begins to wear on him.
-When he gets tired at a party, he becomes a drag on Lois and she splits to party with younger girls.
+Lois is not looking forward to her 43rd birthday due to age insecurity, but Brian suggests throwing her a surprise party.
+After Peter reads a poem that lowers Lois’s spirits even further, she begins to suffer a midlife crisis and decides to turn her life around by adopting a younger lifestyle, including longer hair, after a makeover and shopping trip.
+Lois’s new lifestyle causes conflict for Peter, who is unsure about the changes but enjoys aspects of her new persona.
+However, her behavior soon begins to wear on him.
+When Peter becomes tired at a party, he dampens Lois’s mood, prompting her to leave and party with younger women instead.

-Back home, Brian points out to Peter that Lois is behaving like this because of the poem Peter read to her.
-On television, a report regarding Justin Bieber shows Lois hanging out with the teen girls.
-Lois sneaks into the concert intending to seduce Bieber but Peter bursts in and beats him up.
-After Peter demands that Lois come home and start acting her age she refuses, citing what he said to her.
-Peter apologizes and admits that he really loves Lois for who she is.
+Back home, Brian points out to Peter that Lois is behaving this way because of the poem he read to her.
+A television report about Justin Bieber later shows Lois spending time with the teenage girls.
+Lois sneaks into the concert intending to seduce Bieber, but Peter interrupts and beats him up.
+When Peter demands that Lois come home and act her age, she refuses, citing his earlier comments.
+Peter apologizes and admits that he loves Lois for who she is.
 When Bieber is called back onstage, Peter is forced to substitute "Conway Bieber".

-Meanwhile, Stewie finds a turtle in a pond in a park and decides to take him back home as his pet and names him Sheldon.
-Sheldon decides to avenge his removal from his natural environment by ruining Stewie's life.
-When Stewie has a close call with Sheldon in the vicinity he begins to get suspicious.
-Sheldon's revenge attempt is revealed late one night and Stewie is forced to flush him down the toilet.
-When he reaches the end of the sewer pipe, he returns for more revenge.
-Stewie finds Rupert's and a stranger's head in boxes and vows to get even with Sheldon.
-After Sheldon bursts into Stewie's room for a showdown, Stewie nearly loses his fight until Mario jumps on Sheldon and kills him, claiming that his life of "jumping on turtles" isn’t exciting, but he has to stick with it.
+Meanwhile, Stewie finds a turtle in a pond at a park and takes him home as a pet, naming him Sheldon.
+Sheldon seeks revenge for being removed from his natural environment by attempting to ruin Stewie’s life.
+After several close encounters, Stewie grows suspicious.
+Sheldon’s revenge plot is revealed late one night, and Stewie flushes him down the toilet.
+When Sheldon survives and returns for further revenge, Stewie discovers Rupert’s head and a stranger’s head in boxes and vows to get even with him.
+Sheldon later bursts into Stewie’s room for a final confrontation.
+Stewie nearly loses the fight until Mario appears, jumps on Sheldon, and kills him, explaining that although his life of jumping on turtles is no longer exciting, it is something he must continue doing.